flextype/flextype/README.md

 Although it is optional, we strongly recommend enabling the following PHP extensions:
 APC, APCu, XCache, Memcached, or Redis for better performance.

-#### Browser requirements
-The admin panel of Flextype is compatible with:

-Windows and macOS
-- Chrome 29 or later
-- Firefox 28 or later
-- Safari 9.0 or later
-- Microsoft Edge

-Mobile
-- iOS: Safari 9.1 or later
-- Android: Chrome 4.4 or later

 ## COMMUNITY
 Flextype is open source, community driven project, and maintained by community!